Date/time features

 ,true

-will cause the rule value to be treated as a date, andfalse
+treats the rule value as a date, andfalse

 function

-, the function will be passed the rule object and the options object (the same two arguments as the rule processor).
+, the function receives the rule object and options object (the same two arguments as the rule processor).
 The function should return aboolean

-that indicates whether the rule value should be treated as a date. - As an object, fields that match all the properties of the object will be treated as dates.
+indicating whether the rule value should be treated as a date. - As an object, fields that match all properties of the object are treated as dates.

-- As an array of objects, fields that match all properties of at least one of the objects in the array will be treated as dates.
+- As an array of objects, fields that match all properties of at least one object in the array are treated as dates.

 In the example below, the value in the "birthDate" rule matches the regular expression in the isDateField